-The University of Richmond uses the FBI's UCR definitions as the basis for defining and classifying crime in the Annual Security Report.
+The University of Richmond uses the Federal Bureau of Investigation's (FBI) Uniform Crime Reporting (UCR) definitions as the basis for defining and classifying crime in the ASR.
 This is a nationwide statistical effort in which city, university, college, county, state, tribal, and federal law enforcement agencies voluntarily report data on crimes brought to their attention.
 The hierarchy rule, a requirement in the FBI's UCR program that, for the purposes of reporting crimes in the system, requires when more than one criminal offense was committed during a single incident, only the most serious offense be counted, in most situations.